Do-it-Yourself (DIY)Series-1: How do we pick up street dogs and take them to the nearest vet in our car

 Street dog being taken in our car for treatment at the nearest vet’s clinic

-6. Also, try to ensure a crowd doesn’t gather (which may happen, as the dog being caught will try to scream as a defense reaction); too many people crowding together will make the animal nervous.
+6. Also, try to ensure a crowd doesn’t gather (which may happen, as the dog being caught will try to scream as a defensive reaction); too many people crowding together will make the animal nervous.
 To disperse the crowd, take help of your team mates and gently try to explain them what you are doing and request them to disperse.

 What we do?
-We have, through experience, learnt to talk and explain about such things gradually with different kinds of people; and when we are only trying to benefit a living being, what’s the shame in trying to answer curious queries..people do listen.
-While we request people to move inside their homes and not crowd about as the animal is in any case scared, some listen, some don’t and when they don’t, sometimes we have to be forceful and assertive in requesting them, while trying to make sure that we don’t enter into a fight by offending their sensibilities, its a test of patience we agree, but then its all worth it.
+We have, through experience, learnt to talk and explain about such things gradually with different kinds of people; and when we are only trying to benefit a living being, what’s the shame in trying to answer curious queries…People do listen.
+While we request people to move inside their homes and not crowd about as the animal is in any case scared, some listen, some don’t and when they don’t, sometimes we have to be forceful and assertive in requesting them, while trying to make sure that we don’t enter into a fight by offending their sensibilities, its a test of patience we agree, but then it’s all worth it.

 7. Once you reach the vet’s clinic, either request help from their paravets to take the dog from your car to the vet’s examination room/table.
 Or ensure that you lift the dog back into your arms carefully (taking care that all other windows/car gates are locked) and take him/her inside the clinic.